 With an inspiring conference, the ERC funded research project MiLifeStatus (2016-2021) was officially kicked-off at Maastricht University on 27 June 2017.
 The kick-off meeting brought together the MiLifeStatus team and fellow academics from Europe and North America.

-In the latest edition of the independent university newspaper The Observant, MiLifeStatus project leader Maarten Vink is interviewed for the series Mythbusters.
+MiLifeStatus project leader Maarten Vink has been interviewed for the series Mythbusters in the independent university newspaper The Observant.
 In this series academics shoot down popular myths on complex topics.
 Vink explains why the idea that a passport is the crowning glory of a successful integration, is a myth.

 The migration and citizenship section of the American Political Science Association (APSA) has awarded a ‘honorable mention’ to a paper by MiLifeStatus team members Floris Peters, Maarten Vink and Hans Schmeets, as part of the 2016 Annual Best Article Award.